Business editing and proofreading

 They appreciate our:

-- expertise and knowledge (without pedantry)
+- language expertise and knowledge (without pedantry)

-- team member mindset
+- team-player mindset

 - composure and calm

 Our principal editor, Denise Holden, understands the challenges facing business organisations both large and small.
 Her experience includes roles in multinationals in the advertising, market research and media sectors as well as operating small businesses.
-In her career she has worked on projects for most industry sectors including FMCG, finance, retail, white goods, pharmaceuticals, motor vehicles, telecommunications and fast foods.
+In her corporate career she has worked on projects for most industry sectors including FMCG, finance, retail, white goods, pharmaceuticals, motor vehicles, telecommunications and fast foods.

 Her understanding of business practicalities and real-world demands means she will find the most appropriate editorial solution in a given situation.